Did not receive invitation from bot. What to do?

 3.4.
-Each team is allowed to pause the game up to 10 minutes.
-The reason for pause must be stated in All chat in 1 minute since the game was paused, otherwise the opponent can resume the game.
-The total number of pauses cannot exceed 5 per game.
-A team can keep the game paused for up to 20 minutes with the consent of the opponent.
+Every team can pause the game up to 10 minutes.
+The total number of pauses cannot exceed five per match.
+A team can keep the game paused for a longer period of time with the consent of the opponent.

 3.5.
 Before resuming, the team who paused the game must make sure the other team is ready.
 The game can resume as soon as the opponent announces readiness.

 3.6.
 The winner of the match is the team that destroys the opponent’s throne.